 Create a separate segment for your current or preexisting customers.

 This group should not be treated the same as those who have never purchased in your pipeline.
 Make sure to create special, post-purchase content for this group.
 They don’t need to be convinced to use your offering, rather, they need content to use your offering better.

 Create Content That Converts

-It’s important for you to create great content for your marketing automation efforts to be a success.
-Great content is the backbone of a content distribution strategy that works.
+It’s important for you to create useful, actionable content for your marketing automation efforts to be a success.
+Great content is the backbone of an effective content distribution strategy.